Glide7/rfc/010-swag-store.md

 I have connected the Shopify store to the Prinful account.
 Entire guide that shows how to do it, is [here](https://www.youtube.com/watch?v=wqZgouaDjck).

 ## Designs + Products
-As discussed with Eldad, [@HelixHEX](https://github.com/HelixHEX) would help us with design for the swag (which Eldad and I will create a list and publish towards the release of this RFC.
+As discussed with Eldad, liyasthomas would help us with design for the swag (which Eldad and I will create a list and publish towards the release of this RFC.
 Printful provides a variety of swag (from T-shirts to mugs to face masks and my personal favorite, flip flops 😅)
-After Helix has provided us with designs that we can use, I will add them to the Printful products.
+After liyasthomas has provided us with designs that we can use, I will add them to the Printful products.

 ## Shipping
 Luckily for us, Prinful provides [automatic shipping](https://www.printful.com/shipping).
 All we need to do is set it up (As stated in the video above)